-Currently the maximum wait is one week after the examination.
+Currently the maximum wait is 10 days after the examination.

 What is radiology?

 "Radiology" or "diagnostic radiology" refers to a number of medical imaging techniques that allow doctors to see inside a patient's body.
-Although the word "radiology" implies radiation, not all of the techniques actually use x-ray radiation (for example ultrasound and nuclear medicine).
+Although the word "radiology" implies radiation, not all of the techniques actually use X-radiation (for example ultrasound and nuclear medicine).

 What type of doctor will perform my examination?

 Radiology examinations are undertaken by a radiologist, a radiographer or an assistant practitioner, who is specially trained to image and interpret the examination requested.

 An X-ray examination uses radiation to examine different parts of your body.
 X-ray images are viewed directly on a computer screen.
 The most common investigations using this method are x-rays of the chest, abdomen and bones.

 The radiation used to create medical images is called ionising radiation.
 There is a risk associated with the use of ionising radiation if used unnecessarily, however we ensure that the amount of radiation you receive is as low as possible so there is a minimum amount of risk to yourself.
 There are strict guidelines governing the use of ionising radiation, which we adhere to.

 How much radiation will I receive?

 Radiation exposure can be frightening to some people, however it is quite commonplace.
 Everyday we all receive a small amount of radiation, coming from outer space and the rocks beneath us, which are referred to as the background count.
 One chest x-ray, which has the lowest amount of radiation we use, is the same as receiving an extra week of natural background radiation.